anonhan/Data-Analysis-with-SQL/README.md

 I firmly believe if one is able to solve all these questions, then he has a strong knowledge of SQL, data analytics using SQL and data cleaning using SQL.

-#### Special Thanks: All the credits goes to [Dannyma](https://www.linkedin.com/in/datawithdanny/) for creating this amazing challenge, to test our knowledge about SQL and learn some new things about SQL.
+#### Special Thanks 🙏🏼: All the credits goes to [Dannyma](https://www.linkedin.com/in/datawithdanny/) for creating this amazing challenge, to test our knowledge about SQL and learn some new things about SQL.